-PUBLIC SAFETY POWER SHUTOFFS (PSPS) - In the event of a PSPS electricity may be turned off to the county.
-It is anticipated that these PSPS will be smaller in size, and shorter in length then we experienced in 2019, if they occur at all.
+PUBLIC SAFETY POWER SHUTOFFS (PSPS) OR LOSS OF ELECTRICITY DUE TO

+FIRES - In the event of a PSPS electricity may be turned off to the county, or your area loses power due to fires, know that I will work with you to stay on track with this course.
+Students experiencing this are encouraged to reach out to me as soon as possible when this occurs.
+It is anticipated that any PSPS will be smaller in size, and shorter in length then we experienced in 2019, if they occur at all.
 Yet, all students should know that if we experience a PSPS during our semester we will need to adjust the material/due dates.
+This also goes for loss of power due to wildfires.
 Students will not be penalized for outages that prevent them from submitting assignments or attending class.
-If you are experiencing a PSPS outside of Humboldt County (during our scheduled class time) please contact me as soon as possible.

-EXPECTATIONS OF THE STUDENT
+EXPECTATIONS OF THE STUDENT.